wenderdecastro/wenderdecastro/README.md

 * 👨🏾‍🎓 IT apprendice since i was 11, modding minecraft with java and teaching programming logic on my school.

-* ✍🏾 Design entusiast in general.
+* ✍🏾 Artist, VFX and Design enthusiast in general.

 <hr>